-If you have diabetes, drinking alcohol will cause your blood sugar to rise.
+If you have diabetes, drinking alcohol may cause your blood sugar to either rise or fall.
 Plus, alcohol has a lot of calories.

 If you drink, do it occasionally and only when your diabetes and blood sugar level are well-controlled.
 If you are following a calorie-controlled meal plan, one drink of alcohol should be counted as two fat exchanges.